egehanyorulmaz/code-design-patterns/README.md

 ### Examples
 - **Singleton Pattern:** Ensures a class has only one instance and provides a global point to access it.
 - **Factory Pattern:** Defines an interface for creating an object, but lets subclasses alter the type of objects that will be created.
+- **Builder Pattern:** Allows the construction of a complex object step by step.
+It's especially useful when an object needs to be created with many possible configurations.

 ## Behavioral Patterns